-Cold brew coffee is perfect for making so many delicious drinks and treats, like iced coffee, frappucinos, and even adding to your baked goods.
-Learn how to make the perfect cold brew coffee!
+This cold brew coffee is absolutely perfect for making so many delicious drinks and treats, like iced coffee, frappucinos, mixing frozen treats and adding to your baked goods.
+Learn how to make the perfect cold brew coffee with two easy methods!

-During the warmer months of spring, summer and early fall, I can’t get enough of cold coffee drinks.
+When the weather warms up during spring, summer and even on into early fall, I can’t get enough of cold drinks.
+Iced tea, lemonade, fruit water, water, and especially iced coffee drinks.

-So, with that in mind, I like to keep cold brew coffee on hand.
+So, with that in mind, I like to keep my cold brew coffee on hand.
 I’ve made it various ways and of course have found my favorites through constant testing.
 Ha!
+I’m certainly not complaining though, the result is definitely worth it!

-There are a few ways that you can make cold brew coffee at home for making iced coffee, frappucinos, and to use in other recipes.
+There are a few ways that you can easily make cold brew coffee at home for making iced coffee, frappucinos, and to use in other recipes.
+I think you are going to love them.
+They couldn’t get much simpler!

 French Press Cold Brew Coffee